gaverhae/blog/blog/content/md/posts/2021-03-14-removing-a-directory.md

 block device, so that works out very well for us.

 There's just one problem with this script: it only works if you run it as root.
-We don't want our CI jobs to have root access on the machines, for vary many security reasons.
+We don't want our CI jobs to have root access on the machines, for very many security reasons.
 The usual answer to "I just need to run that one command as root" is `sudo`, specifically with a restricted entry in the `/etc/sudoers` file.
 However, this doesn't really work here as that command would need to be